How to Watch Apple’s WWDC 2021 Keynote

-The WWDC 2021 keynote will take play Monday, 7 June at 10 AM PDT.
+The WWDC 2021 keynote will take place on Monday, 7 June at 10 AM PDT.
 The event is once again all online, and there are multiple options to watch so you don’t miss any of the key announcements.

 Watch Apple’s WWDC 2021 Keynote